Managing Device Groups¶

 Tab 3: Pre-Flight Checks¶

-Preflight checks verify that each path is reachable over SMB and is writable before deployment.
+Preflight checks verify that each path is accessible and writable before deployment.
 Running these checks before a rollout prevents partially-completed deployments caused by network or permission issues.

 Running preflight checks¶